(1) In these Conditions, the following words and expressions have the following meanings:

 (ii) return the Consignment to the Carrier’s, premises (as will be detailed on the written notice detailed in Condition 6(5)(a)(i) above).

-(c) Where the Carrier delivers a Consignment, but the Consignee does not accept the Goods, the Carrier may agree, at its sole discretion, to return the Consignment to the Customer free of charge.
-In such circumstances, the Carrier does not accept any liability for or in relation to the Consignment for such return service.
+(d) Where the Carrier delivers a Consignment, but the Consignee does not accept the Goods, the Carrier may agree, at its sole discretion, to return the Consignment to the Customer free of charge.
+In such circumstances, the Carrier does not accept any Liability for or in relation to the Consignment for such return service.

-(6) Notwithstanding Condition 2(3), if carriage of any Consignment by rail, sea, inland waterway or air is required, this is arranged by the Carrier as agent of the Customer and such carriage shall be subject to the conditions of the rail, shipping, inland waterway or air carrier contracted to carry the Consignment.
-The Carrier shall be under no liability whatsoever to whomsoever and howsoever arising in respect of such carriage except where the Consignment is carried partly by road and partly by such other means of transport, in such circumstances any loss, damage or delay shall be deemed to have occurred while the Consignment was being carried by road, unless the contrary is proved by the Carrier.
+(6) Notwithstanding Condition 2(3), if carriage of any Consignment by rail, sea, inland waterway or air is required, this is arranged by the Carrier as agent of the Customer and such carriage shall be subject to the conditions of the rail, sea, inland waterway or air carrier contracted to carry the Consignment.
+The Carrier shall have no Liability whatsoever to whomsoever and howsoever arising in respect of such carriage except where the Consignment is carried partly by road and partly by such other means of transport, in such circumstances any loss, damage or delay shall be deemed to have occurred while the Consignment was being carried by road, unless the contrary is proved by the Carrier.

-(4) If having followed the procedures outlined in Conditions 7(1) to 7(3) (as applicable) the Customer also cannot be identified the Consignment will be held at either the Carrier’s premises or APC’s National Sortation Centre (as applicable) for a further three (3) calendar months, during which time the Consignment shall be held in accordance with APC’s Unidentified Freight policy.
+(4) If having followed the procedures outlined in Conditions 7(1) to 7(3) (as applicable) the Customer also cannot be identified, the Consignment will be held in accordance with APC Unidentified Freight Policy for a further three (3) calendar months, during which time the Consignment shall be held in accordance with APC’s Unidentified Freight procedures.

 8 Carriers’ Charges